anders-korsnes/catchable/README.md

 - **Auth** — Register with username + password.
 Passwords are bcrypt-hashed.
 Sessions use a JWT in an httpOnly cookie, so the token never touches client-side JavaScript.
 - **Preferences** — Users pick a region and one or more Pokémon types (pulled from PokéAPI).
 Stored per user.
-- **Deck** — The server gets the candidate Pokémon for the user's region + types, filters out anything already liked or disliked, and returns the next card.
-Disliked Pokémon don't come back.
+- **Deck** — The server gets the candidate Pokémon for the user's region + types, filters out anything already caught, and returns the next card.
 - **Jokes** — Pokémon types are mapped to Chuck Norris joke categories.
 If the mapped category fails, it falls back to a random joke, then to a hardcoded placeholder.
 A card always has a joke.
-- **Liked view** — Shows all caught Pokémon.
+- **Pokedex** — Shows all caught Pokémon.
 Removing one puts it back in the deck.
+- **Settings** — Users can at any time change their prefered regions, types, and even difficulty.

 ### External APIs